-Whatever the reaction, it is still a word that is very important to God.
+However, it is reacted upon, it is still a word that is very important to God.
 Involvement in sin can certainly change man, his surroundings, nations, and a relationship between man and God.
 This lesson's intent is to examine what the Bible says sin is.